United Kingdom country brief

 Our countries enjoy a high level of cooperation across a wide range of foreign policy, defence, security, intelligence, trade and economic issues.

 Brexit can be an opportunity for strengthened cooperation including through negotiating an Australia-UK Free Trade Agreement.
-The UK and European Commission have agreed the terms of the UK's exit and the framework for negotiations on the future EU-UK relationship.
-Approval of this deal by the UK Parliament hinges on the outcome of the 12 December 2019 general election.
+The UK and European Commission have agreed the terms of the UK's exit and are currently negotiating the future EU-UK relationship.

 Australia and the UK have a significant and comprehensive relationship underpinned by our shared heritage, common values, strong people-to-people links, closely aligned strategic outlook and interests and substantial trade and investment links.
 We are frequent dialogue partners at the highest levels across government and are like‑minded on global issues such as international security, multilateral cooperation and economic issues on the G20 agenda.